 01. Eating in front of the TV

-It applies to other things as well – phones, books, newspaper, computer etc. As long as you’re doing other stuffs while eating, it’s actually bad.
+It applies to other things as well – phones, books, newspaper, computer etc. As long as you’re doing other stuffs while eating at the dining table in your HDB flat, it’s actually bad.
 However, movies and TV shows usually portray one reading the paper at the dining table while eating, so how bad can this habit actually be?

 When we are being distracted while eating, it’s harder for us to pay close attention to how much we’re eating.
 This will usually cause us to eat more than we actually need.

 02. Skipping your meals to save calories for an indulgent meal later

 Skipping lunch cause you’re going for a calorie-high meal later?
 Counting calories might seem like a good idea, but starving yourself before that will cause you to overeat to compensate.
 Instead of skipping your meal for it, it’s better to eat what you usually will have, or have a light meal instead of skipping the meal totally.